 Abbott Laboratories is well placed with market leading positions in a number of growing end markets driven by an aging population and emerging market growth.
 Abbott Laboratories has a long track record of profitable investment into fast growing healthcare segments and we expect them to continue to reinvest in the business to strengthen its competitive position and drive continued growth over the long term.

-Adidas is the largest European and second largest global sportswear manufacturer with brands such as Adidas, Reebok and TaylorMade Golf.
+Adidas is the largest European and second largest global sportswear manufacturer.

-Alibaba is the largest E-commerce player in China with an overall online shopping market share of 80%.
+Alibaba is the largest e-commerce player in China with an overall online shopping market share of over 70%.

-Alibaba is the online marketplace leader in China and is 15x larger than its nearest competitor.
+Alibaba is the online marketplace leader in China and is over five times larger than its nearest competitor.
 It has sustainable competitive advantages through its extensive network and scale.
 Alibaba is also a major beneficiary of strong online shopping growth in China due to continued urbanisation, increasing incomes and a poor physical retail infrastructure in many Chinese cities.
-Alibaba is expected to grow in excess of 25% per annum over the next five years.
+Alibaba is expected to grow in excess of 25% per annum over the next few years.

 Alphabet is the holding company which owns the world's leading internet search provider, Google.
 Google is the world's most visited website and the largest global advertising platform by advertising revenue.

-Alphabet has high moats arising from its dominant position in online search, significant intellectual property and a strong brand.
-Alphabet is well-positioned to benefit from the rapid rise in online advertising spend.
+Alphabet has wide moats arising from its dominant position in online search, significant intellectual property and a strong brand.
+We believe Alphabet is well-positioned to grow strongly as global advertising budgets gradually shift away from television to digital formats.

 Amazon.com is the world’s largest internet based retailer.
 It also operates a cloud computing business, Amazon Web Services, which offers data storage and analytical services.